 If a state observer witnesses a sea turtle hooking by recreational gear from the pier, the observer would use a bridge net to retrieve the sea turtle from the marine environment and transport the turtle to the nearest rehabilitation center for evaluation.
 The observer may coordinate with the STSSN for responding to and transporting hooked sea turtles.
 As concluded in NMFS ESA Section 7 BO to Authorize Response to Stranded Endangered Sea Turtles and the USFWS ESA Section 7 Programmatic BO for Section 10(a)(1)(A) Permit Application, STSSN-related activities of rescuing and rehabilitating sea turtles are likely to adversely affect but not likely to jeopardize the continued existence of green, hawksbill (Eretmochelys imbricata), Kemp's ridley, leatherback, or loggerhead sea turtles (NMFS 2016b, USFWS 2015).
 Response and transportation may result in short-term stress to individual sea turtles, but this is not likely to result in long-term adverse effects on these individuals, sea turtle populations, or sea turtle species (NMFS 2016b).
 Based on these existing determinations, this project would have short-term, moderate adverse impacts on sea turtles.
-The FL TIG has completed technical assistance with relevant regulatory agencies related to potential adverse impacts to protected species and habitats.
-See Table 4-24 for this project's environmental compliance status.
+See Table 4-24 for this project's current environmental compliance status.